 34. Panic disorder

-In some cases, females may experience panic attacks during menopause.
+In some cases, individuals may experience panic attacks during menopause.
 When these attacks occur unexpectedly or suddenly, they can indicate panic disorder.
 This may happen due to hormonal changes or the fear of feeling anxious itself.

 - vaginal estrogen, which can improve lubrication and prevent dryness